Georgiy-Tugai/ipws/schema.md

 );
 CREATE TABLE IF NOT EXISTS group_perms
 (
-groupid INTEGER PRIMARY KEY,
+groupid int,
 service varchar(255),
-name varchar(255) NOT NULL,
+name varchar(255) NOT NULL
-value tinyint NOT NULL
 );

 CREATE TABLE IF NOT EXISTS user_bans